Is There a Dimmer Outlook Ahead for XPO Logistics Inc. (XPO)?

 XPO’s Market Performance

-XPO stocks went down by -4.41% for the week, with a monthly drop of -0.18% and a quarterly performance of -4.71%, while its annual performance rate touched -1.84%.
-The volatility ratio for the week stands at 2.90% while the volatility levels for the past 30 days are set at 4.27% for XPO Logistics Inc..
-The simple moving average for the period of the last 20 days is -0.17% for XPO stocks with a simple moving average of -6.81% for the last 200 days.
+XPO stocks went down by -16.92% for the week, with a monthly jump of 2.29% and a quarterly performance of -12.94%, while its annual performance rate touched -15.15%.
+The volatility ratio for the week stands at 5.07% while the volatility levels for the past 30 days are set at 3.85% for XPO Logistics Inc..
+The simple moving average for the period of the last 20 days is -14.05% for XPO stocks with a simple moving average of -18.58% for the last 200 days.

 Analysts’ Opinion of XPO